 An ETD makes your research quickly accessible to a broad audience, while reducing printing and binding costs for you and processing and physical storage costs for the university.
 The electronic format is widely accessible and can incorporate a range of enhanced formats, including multimedia.

 You should submit your dissertation only after your defense and after all recommended revisions have been incorporated and approved by your major advisor and committee members.
-Your thesis or dissertation, M-form (doctoral degree recipients surveys - for PhD students only) must be submitted by the deadline for your anticipated conferral date.
-No extensions will be granted.
+Your thesis or dissertation, M-form (and doctoral degree recipients surveys—for PhD students only) must be submitted by the deadline for your anticipated conferral date.
 Please see our Important Academic Deadlines page and our Electronic Thesis and Dissertation Guidelines page for more information regarding deadlines for conferral materials and submission of your thesis or dissertation.